mabragor/cl-binaural/README.md

 Generate binaural sound, located at some point in space, from mono or stereo sound.

+In this branch we try to incorporate HRTFs into the model, to be able to generate sounds with different elevation.
+Some reseach [citation needed] indicates, that HRTFs are very dependent on the shape of the pinnae, and brain audio system constantly performs 'calibration', based on information from vision system and/or proprioception system.

+Hence, it is not effective to try to propose some fixed model of HRTF to suit all people.
+Instead, we should develop kind of a mechanism, which helps to relatively easily calibrate system to suit one's own HRTF.

 To get the idea, put your headphones on (this will not work very well with speakers) and execute

         CL-USER> (ql:quickload 'cl-binaural)